California’s Expanded Statute of Limitations for Civil Claims for Sexual Assault

 In the past decade, in large part thanks to the impact of the #MeToo movement, sexual assault survivors have come forward in increasing numbers.
 Undoubtedly in response to this movement, California has repeatedly redefined its statute of limitation for sexual assault cases to give survivors more opportunities to take legal action.
 Some of California’s changes permanently increase the period of time a survivor can bring a civil claim for sexual assault.
 Other changes temporarily open a “lookback” window during which a survivor can bring a civil claim for sexual assault that had otherwise expired.

-We recognize that the decision whether to pursue a sexual assault case is an incredibly sensitive and emotional one.
+We recognize that the decision of whether to pursue a sexual assault case is an incredibly sensitive and emotional one.
 The attorneys at Katz Banks Kumin LLP have handled these types of cases for many decades and are committed to working with survivors to ensure that they can obtain justice.
-If you want to discuss the possibility of pursuing legal action, please contact us.
+If you want to discuss the possibility of pursuing legal action, please contact us or visit our frequently asked questions page for more information.

 What is a Statute of Limitations for Sexual Assault?